GilOliveira/schemadotorg/modules/schemadotorg_starterkit/README.md

 * Features
 * Notes
 * Usage
-* Todo

 Introduction
 ------------

-The **Schema.org Blueprints Starterkit (API)** module provides an API for starter kits to create Schema.org types.
+The **Schema.org Blueprints Starterkit (API)** module provides an API for starterkits to create Schema.org types.

 Features
 --------

-- Allows a starter kit/module to change Schema.org configuration before any Schema.org types are created.
+- Allows a starterkit/module to change Schema.org configuration before any Schema.org types are created.
-- Allows a starter kit/module to declare what Schema.org types are required preinstallation.
+- Allows a starterkit/module to declare what Schema.org types are required preinstallation.
 - Post module installation, re-imports optional configuration and rewrites configuration via the config_rewrite.module.
-This allows a starter kit via `hook_install()` to create additional configuration settings.
+This allows a starterkit via `hook_install()` to create additional configuration settings.
+- Provide adminstrative page to install starterkits and generate/kill content.

 Notes